Shivam4819/OrderAnything/readme.md

-# Kilobyte Assignment
+# Order Anything
+This application memics the basic structure of online ordering platform.
 This assignment is build on Nodejs.
 MySql database is used for storing the data.

-## Note-

-I have added functions for jwt auth but cannot integrate with apis due to lack of time, if provided more time i will integrate jwt auth.
 ## Api: